floticerus/drbot/README.md

 # how many files can we access at once - helps prevent crashes on large libraries and not-great hardware
 DISK_ACCESS_CONCURRENCY=50

+# FOR NON-DOCKER/DIRECT NODEJS - url pointing to a redis server
+REDIS_URL=redis://some.redis.server:6379
 ```

 ## Backers & Sponsors